 A staple of sailing style, the humble Breton shirt is yet to fully outgrow its nautical roots.
 Pair it with some white shorts, say, and you still risk looking a little try-hard.
 But there are ways to wear this duo-tone tee without giving off ‘shore leave’ vibes.

 Take Orlebar Brown‘s approach, and opt for a darker shade of navy.
 Or go the way of Barbour, and rock the long-sleeved t-shirt.
 Alternatively, another way to go is to keep things classic, for which you can always rely upon Ralph Lauren.

 Ralph Lauren Striped T-Shirt

 Give gold-buttoned blazers a wide berth

 The pairing of gold buttons and navy double-breasted blazers is anything but subtle.
 Gauche and obvious, it’s a look that is rarely even seen aboard a superyacht — instead mostly adopted by those who wish they were spending their summers coasting around the Med.

 Instead, we’d take elements from this look and incorporate them into your blazer choices.
-From the double-breasted aspect, seen here in a pinstripe by Officine General and light cotton from Oliver Spencer, to the breezy linen material of this Boglioli jacket, you can channel nautical style without careening into cliche.
+From the double-breasted aspect, seen here in a dark navy by Rubinacci and light corduroy from Brunello Cucinelli, to the breezy linen material of this Boglioli jacket, you can channel nautical style without careening into cliché.